-- What do you think caused the Grinch's heart to grow three sizes?
+- What do you think caused The Grinch's heart to grow three sizes?
 What makes your heart grow? - What can you do to welcome others like Cindy Lou did? - What was your favorite part of the play?

-Check out CTC's Audience Guide for more information, discussion questions, and activities for the whole family.
+Check out CTC's Dr. Seuss's How the Grinch Stole Christmas!
+Audience Guide for more information, discussion questions, and activities for the whole family.

-childrenstheatre.org/grinch#audience-guide
+childrenstheatre.org/grinch